Port of Olympia begins sampling activities to diagnose condition of Budd Inlet

 Webb assured that they have protocols to ensure that the activity does not cause the redistribution of contaminants.

-“Over the last 25 years or so of performing sediment remediation and sediment management, we have really learned the technical tools, technical tricks of the trade that allow us to remove the material not cause a lot of resuspension nor leave a lot of what are called residuals on the bottom,” Webb said.
+“Over the last 25 years or so of performing sediment remediation and sediment management, we have really learned the technical tools, technical tricks of the trade that allow us to remove the material [and] not cause a lot of resuspension nor leave a lot of what are called residuals on the bottom,” Webb said.

 Webb said that laboratory analysis will take up to eight weeks and they could have a report ready by fall.
 He added that they would conduct another sampling activity in West Bay next year and the northern part of Budd Inlet afterward.